 Can the government deny funding to a school to make its playgrounds safer, just because the school is religious?
 Should former convicts be denied help integrating back into society, just because the helping hand is religious?

 No reasonable person would prevent someone in need from accessing available help just because that help comes from a faith-based organization.
-Unfortunately, this is exactly what is happening across the country, thanks to discriminatory state laws called Blaine Amendments, which prevent religious organizations from participating in widely available public programs on equal terms with all other organizations.
+But until recently, that was the case across the country, thanks to discriminatory state laws called Blaine Amendments, which prevented religious organizations from participating in widely available public programs on equal terms with all other organizations.

 Named after Congressman James Blaine, Blaine Amendments were introduced over 100 years ago, when anti-immigrant and anti-Catholic bigotry were at an all-time high.
 Initially attempted as an unsuccessful amendment to the federal constitution and then spread to state constitutions, the amendments differed from state to state, but the purpose remained the same: to exclude Catholic influence from the predominantly Protestant public schools.
 These laws remain on the books in over half of the states, and they are now used to discriminate against any and all religions—not just Catholics.
 Because they originated in the context of a debate over education, many of them limit educational choices for children, including minority children, children in rural areas, and children with special needs.
 But their reach extends beyond schools—they have even been used to stop religious groups from helping prevent criminal recidivism.

 The U.S. Supreme Court says that when the government forces an individual or organization to choose between its religious practice and a publicly available government benefit, it “punishe[s] the free exercise of religion.”
-That is just what Blaine Amendments continue to do—use laws intended to discriminate against Catholics to discriminate against all kind of religious Americans.
+That is why Blaine Amendments were long due for a reckoning in the Supreme Court—they were intended to discriminate against Catholics, and were being used to discriminate against all kind of religious Americans.

-Becket is leading the fight to dismantle these discriminatory laws:
+Becket led the fight to dismantle these discriminatory laws:

 - Defending the right of learning-disabled students to attend religious schools through an Oklahoma state scholarship program in Kimery v.
 Broken Arrow Public Schools (2011) and Jenks v.
 Spry (2013).